chinyun/Javascript-Coding-Challenge/README.md

 Qusetion 8: Collect 5 questions about how to arrange data of arrays.

+#1 Filter range "in place".
+Write a function filterRangeInPlace(arr, a, b) that gets an array arr and removes from it all values except those that are between a and b.
+The function should only modify the array.
+It should not return anything.

+#2 Copy and sort array.
+We have an array of strings array.
+Create a function copySorted(arr) that returns a sorted copy of it, but keep original array unmodified.

+#3 You have an array of user objects, each one has user.name.
+Write the code that converts it into an array of names.

+#4 Write the function getAverageAge(users) that gets an array of objects
+with property age and gets the average.

+#5 Map to object.
+You have an array of user objects, each one has name, surname and id.
+Write the code to create another array from it, of objects with id and fullName, where fullName is generated from name and surname.

 Qusetioin 9: Include 2 questions about how to filter unique items of an array.